Biografía

 Strategic Communication Laboratories (2003-2013) Nix joined the SCL Group in 2003 after a career in financial analysis.
 SCL specialized in data-driven communication strategies for governments and military clients, operating across multiple countries.

 Cambridge Analytica Formation (2013) In 2013, Nix established Cambridge Analytica as an offshoot of SCL Group, focused on applying data analytics and psychographic profiling to political campaigns.
-The firm positioned itself as a pioneer in using large-scale personal data to craft targeted political messaging.
+The firm marketed itself as an early adopter of large-scale personal data for targeted political messaging.

 Political Campaigns

 U.S. Elections (2014-2016) Cambridge Analytica worked on the 2014 U.S. midterm elections and subsequently on the 2016 presidential primaries, including the Ted Cruz and Donald Trump campaigns.
-The firm received funding from the Mercer family and had Steve Bannon as vice president of its board.
+The firm received funding from the Mercer family and had Steve Bannon as a member of its board.
 Cambridge Analytica marketed its ability to use data modeling and psychological profiling to micro-target voters with individualized political advertising.

 International Work The firm claimed involvement in political campaigns across more than 40 countries, including work in the Caribbean, South America, Europe, Africa, and Asia.